-- Strengths: Strengths are the things that you or your organization stronger in the marketplace.
+- Strengths: Strengths are the things that you or your organization are stronger and better at in the overall marketplace.
 Examples of strengths include unique/better products or services, an established customer base, a good reputation in the marketplace, strong management, experience and know-how, experienced employees, ownership of patents and trademarks, or anything else that sets you apart from the competition.

-- Weaknesses: These are the areas which makes you or your products/services/brand vulnerable to compete in the marketplace.
+- Weaknesses: These are the areas that make you or your products/services/brand vulnerable to compete in the marketplace.
 Weaknesses might include slow agility in a rapid change environment, lack of expertise and market understanding, employee and management problems, high turnover, lack of capital, bad location, poor products or services, a damaged reputation, and so on.

 30 Business Coaching Questions to Ask Through SWOT Analysis

 - What makes your company or yourself attractive to your industry?